 Fresh Cranberry Shortbread Cookie Recipe

-- Combine butter and sugar and mix together on medium speed until well blended.
+- Combine butter and sugar and mix together in a mixing bowl and beat on medium speed until well blended.

-- Add flour about ½ at a time and mix until combined.
+- Add the flour about 1/2 at a time and mix until combined.

-- Add cranberries and lemon zest, mix well.
+- Add chopped raw cranberries and lemon zest, mix well.

-- Transfer about ½ of the dough onto plastic wrap and roll into a log.
+- Transfer about 1/2 of the cookie dough onto plastic wrap and roll into a log.

 - Continue with the remaining dough.

 - Refrigerate for at least 1 hour or overnight.

 - Slice dough into 1/4 inch rounds onto baking sheets and bake for 8-10 minutes.

 - Switch pans by moving the top pan to the bottom and the bottom pan to the top, then bake for an additional 8-10 minutes or until the cookies start to brown.